loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

-    ..content(inj_left_value, [Constructing the left value of a sum type]), ..content(inj_right_value, [Constructing the right value of a sum type]), ..content(linear_pointer_value, [Making an indirection to a stack]), ..content(
+    ..content(inj_left_value, [Constructing the left value of a sum type]), ..content(inj_right_value, [Constructing the right value of a sum type]), ..content(linear_pointer_value, [Making an indirection to a stack]), ..content(exists_intro_value, [Existentially quantifying the term $t : A$ with the type variable $alpha$]), ..content(
-      exists_intro_value,
-      [Existentially quantifying the term $t : A$ with the type variable $alpha$], ),
-    ..content(
       static_function_value,
       [Create a static funcion.
-The environment must be empty, which means the static function can not capture any free variables.], ),
+The environment must be empty, which means the static function cannot capture any free variables.], ),
     ..content(
       stack_closure_value,